Aliases for HSPA1A Gene

 This intronless gene encodes a 70kDa heat shock protein which is a member of the heat shock protein 70 family.
 In conjuction with other heat shock proteins, this protein stabilizes existing proteins against aggregation and mediates the folding of newly translated proteins in the cytosol and in organelles.
 It is also involved in the ubiquitin-proteasome pathway through interaction with the AU-rich element RNA-binding protein 1.
 The gene is located in the major histocompatibility complex class III region, in a cluster with two closely related genes which encode similar proteins. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HSPA1A Gene

-HSPA1A (Heat Shock 70kDa Protein 1A) is a Protein Coding gene.
-Diseases associated with HSPA1A include carotid artery occlusion and tuberculoid leprosy.
-Among its related pathways are MAPK signaling pathway and Infectious disease.
+HSPA1A (Heat Shock Protein Family A (Hsp70) Member 1A) is a Protein Coding gene.
+Diseases associated with HSPA1A include malignant hyperthermia and carotid artery occlusion.
+Among its related pathways are Allograft rejection and Endocytosis.
 GO annotations related to this gene include poly(A) RNA binding and ubiquitin protein ligase binding.
-An important paralog of this gene is HSPA2.
+An important paralog of this gene is HSPA1B.

 UniProtKB/Swiss-Prot for HSPA1A Gene